mossgreen/mossgreen.github.io/_posts/2017-08-22-java-constructors-101.md

 }
 ```

-However, if we give **Person** a parametered constructor, following code won't compile.
+However, if we give **Person** a parameterized constructor, following code won't compile.
 Because parent class lost its default no-arg constructor.
-When subclass call `super()`, there is no such constructor in parent class.
+When subclass call `super()`, there is no such constructor in the parent class.
 SAD!

 ```java
 class Person {